 Why do we delete the true sentence?
 Because to write it would be telling, and we are writers, so we must show.
 Now your whole story, whatever it may be, is about this sentence.
 Sure you’ve got action, love, death, etc. happening, but ultimately the point of your story is to explain to the reader your sentence.
 You are demonstrating why your truth is true.

 So why bother?
 Why can’t you just write an awesome nuts space cowboy epic with heads exploding and monsters and other awesome stuff without any underlying deep truth?
-Well, you can, and it might even sell, but it will be meaningless and shallow.
+Well, you can, and it might even sell, but it will seem meaningless and shallow.
 That’s cool too, I mean look at Matthew Reilly and Clive Cussler.
 Those guys are the Michael Bays of the book world.
-They provide steaming heaps of action and adventure, badass heroes, and lots of explosions.
-It’s possible to enjoy that, as a reader.
+They provide action and adventure, badass heroes, and lots of explosions.
+Nothing wrong with that for some light reading.

 But make no mistake: it is what it is, and nothing more.
 And what it is, is a sequence of crazy and meaningless events.
 That’s it.
 The characters move from one plot point to the other, and a bunch of insane stuff happens, and it’s entertaining on a basic level, and then you finish the book and forget it within a day.
 It leaves no imprint on you, and you don’t think of the characters, events or anything else about it ever again.
 In my opinion?
 Better off watching Transformers.
 At least that has cool special effects.